 Warning: The cable must be an INPUT splitter (SteadXP needs separate tracks).
 Do not use a generic output splitter!

 SteadXP+ audio signal is in fact a differential signal: with a 1xStereo to 1xXLR cable, one audio track is enough (Audio Stream 1 or 2).
 On RED CAMERA, you can use a single 1xStereo to 1xStereo male male cable.

 It is essential to film your sequence with the same focal length.
 So two possibilities: the best and easy one is to use a fixed focal (prime) lens or you can still use a zoom with some gaffer tape to prevent any focal movements.

 Every electrical (EIS) or optical (OIS) image stabilization systems have to be deactivated on your camera and/or your lens.

 SteadXP+ uses the stereo audio input of your camera to synchronize itself with video recording.
-However, with an appropriate Y-splitter adapter (not included), you’ll be able to plug an external amplified microphone and record a mono audio channel from your camera.
-The adapter not only has to dispatch a single audio track in two outputs, but it has to distribute two independent audio tracks (from 1x stereo male mini jack to 2x mono female plugs).
+However, with an appropriate Y-splitter adapter (not included), you will be able to plug an external amplified microphone and record a mono audio channel from your camera.
+The adapter not only has to dispatch a single audio track in two outputs, but it also has to distribute two independent audio tracks (from 1x stereo male mini jack to 2x mono female plugs).

 While using an external amplified microphone in some extreme noise conditions, the SteadXP audio signal can be significantly reduced, due to auto gain.
-Some cameras offer to manually set independent audio channels levels, to avoid any failure of the stabilization process.
+Some cameras offer to manually set independent audio channel levels, to avoid any failure of the stabilization process.